davidalanb/cs-518-labs/03 App/LAB app1.md

 ## Flask 1

-### Submission and grading
+### Submission

+Gradescope

+* Make a zip with all of the files in your entire app directory (don't zip the directory itself)
+* The structure should be like the starter code:
+  - app_submission.zip (or something like that)
+    * accounts/
+    * templates/
+    * app.py
+* Submit to Gradescope app

+Gitlab repo:

 * Add your updated code to your repo
-  - make sure you follow the directory structure below
-* Submit your repo URL to Canvas
+* Submit your repo URL to Canvas.
-  - graders will pull your code and run your app
-* Grading rubric below

 ### structure